 Category NB1/NB2 guard band operation: category NB1/NB2 is operating in guard band when it utilizes the unused resource block(s) within a E-UTRA carrier’s guard-band.

 Category NB1/NB2 in-band operation: category NB1/NB2 is operating in-band when it utilizes the resource block(s) within a normal E-UTRA carrier or within a normal NR carrier plus 15 kHz at each edge (and not within NR minimum guard band).

+Geostationary satellite: A geosynchronous satellite whose circular and direct orbit lies in the plane of the Earth’s equator and which thus remains fixed relative to the Earth; by extension, a geosynchronous satellite which remains approximately fixed relative to the Earth.

+Geostationary-Satellite Orbit: The orbit of a geosynchronous satellite whose circular and direct orbit lies in the plane of the Earth's equator.

 Geosynchronous Earth Orbit: Earth-centred orbit at approximately 35786 kilometres above Earth's surface and synchronised with Earth's rotation.
 A geostationary orbit is a non-inclined geosynchronous orbit, i.e. in the Earth’s equator plane.

+Geosynchronous satellite: An earth satellite whose period of revolution is equal to the period of rotation of the Earth about its axis.

 Low Earth Orbit: Orbit around the Earth with an altitude between 300 km, and 1500 km.